Nets-eCom/shopware6-easy-checkout/README.md

 2. Payment Environment.
 Select between Test/Live transactions.
 Live mode requires an approved account.
 Testcard information can be found here: https://tech.dibspayment.com/easy/test-information
 3. Checkout Flow.
 Redirect / Embedded.
 Select between 2 checkout types.
 Redirect - Nets Hosted loads a new payment page.
 Embedded checkout inserts the payment window directly on the checkout page.
 4. Enable auto-capture.
 This function allows you to instantly charge a payment straight after the order is placed.
    NOTE.
-Capturing a payment before shipment of the order might be lia ble to restrictions based upon legislations set in your country.
+Capturing a payment before shipment of the order might be lia ble to restrictions based upon legislation's set in your country.
 Misuse can result in your Easy account bei ng forfeit.

 ### Operations
 * Cancel / Capture / Refund